 A single spheroidal mass of 244 kg was found by Mr. Z. Murphy, a surveyor, ~1 mile west of the hamlet of Punjaub, which is near present-day Lawrenceton, Missouri.
 The St. Genevieve mass was bought by Ward several years later.
-The long terrestrial age has removed several mm from the surface, and terrestrial oxides are evident.
+Because of the long terrestrial age, several mm has been removed from the surface and terrestrial oxides are evident.